 Lauren Radnofsky is the founding co-artistic/executive director and cellist of Ensemble Signal.
 In Radnofsky’s triple role, she is responsible for program curation, general management, and also serves as the main producer, in addition to being a regular performer in the ensemble.
-Under her leadership, she has overseen Signal distinguishing itself as an ensemble of exceptional versatility with a range of activities that includes over 350 performances, ten recordings, and numerous premieres since 2008.
-She has produced and managed projects for Ensemble Signal presented by venues and festivals including Lincoln Center Festival, Carnegie Hall, LA Phil/Walt Disney Concert Hall, BIG EARS, The Shed, Cal Performances, Washington Performing Arts, The Library of Congress, Tanglewood Festival of Contemporary Music, Ojai Music Festival, The Guggenheim Museum (NY), EMPAC, NPR’s Tiny Desk Concerts, and the Bang on a Can Marathon.
+Under her leadership, she has overseen Signal distinguish itself as an ensemble of exceptional versatility, its range of activities including over 350 performances, ten recordings, and numerous premieres since 2008.
+She has performed as cellist in addition to producing and managing projects for Ensemble Signal presented by venues and festivals including the Lincoln Center Festival, Carnegie Hall, LA Phil/Walt Disney Concert Hall, BIG EARS, The Shed, Cal Performances, Washington Performing Arts, the Library of Congress, Tanglewood Festival of Contemporary Music, Ojai Music Festival, the Guggenheim Museum (NY), EMPAC, NPR's Tiny Desk Concerts, and the Bang on a Can Marathon.

 Radnofsky is on the faculty at the Bang on a Can Summer Institute at Mass MoCA.